 Traditional, timeless or trendy?
-These are the suit types that grooms around the world are looking at!
-Here’s our handy guide to help him find the one!
+These are the suit types that grooms around the world are looking at.
+Here’s our handy guide to help him find the one.

 This is the most formal option available for grooms.
-An iconic design, morning suits feature a single breasted jacket with a large tail at the back to the mid-thigh or knee.
+Morning suits are iconic in design and feature a single-breasted jacket with a large tail at the back to the mid-thigh or knee.

 There are plenty of options available, including a variety of different lapels.
 Choose black or white and wear with a bow tie for a classic and timeless groom style.

 The great thing about a made to measure suit is that it can be worn again and again afterwards, too.
-You could also make your groom your something blue with appropriately coloured attire…
+You could also make your groom your something blue with appropriately-coloured attire.